Linear Regression from Strategic Data Sources: Introduction

-The desire for privacy incentivizes individuals to lie about their private information--or, in the extreme, altogether refrain from any disclosure.
-For example, an individual may be reluctant to participate in a medical study collecting biometric information, concerned that it may be used in the future to increase her insurance premiums.
-Similarly, an online user may not wish to disclose her ratings to movies if this information is used to infer, e.g., her political affiliation.
-On the other hand, a successful data analysis may also provide a utility to the individuals from which the data is collected.
-This is evident in medical studies: an experiment may lead to the discovery of a treatment for a disease, from which an experiment subject may clearly benefit.
-In the cases of commercial data mining, users may benefit both from overall service improvements, as well as from personalization.
-If such benefits outweigh privacy considerations, users may consent to the collection and analysis of their data, e.g., by participating in a clinical trial, completing a survey, or using an online service.
+In this setting, where providing high-quality data comes at a cost, it makes sense to consider strategic behavior among data sources.
+In particular, one should ask: why would strategic data sources provide any data at all?
+The existing literature focuses either on the case where individuals receive a monetary compensation to provide data \cite{ghosh-roth:privacy-auction,Cummings15a,Cai15a,Luo15a,Westenbroek19a,Abernethy15a}, or on the case where individuals care about the quality of the estimation but only w.r.t.~predictions over their own features \cite{dekel2010incentive,Chen18a,perote2004}.
+We consider another possibility, namely, that \emph{globally successful data analysis may also provide a utility to the individuals from which the data is collected}.
+This is evident in medical studies: an experiment may lead to the discovery of a treatment for a disease, from which an experiment subject may benefit.
+In the case of recommender systems, users may indirectly benefit from overall service improvements, as data disclosed may lead to, e.g., improved product recommendations or better-targeted advertising.
+Similarly, open collaboration projects, by their nature, implicitly assume a common underlying utility, linked to the success of the collaboration.
+If such benefits outweigh associated privacy or effort costs, individuals may consent to the collection and analysis of high-quality data, e.g., by participating in a clinical trial, completing a survey, or disclosing their preferences in a recommender service.

-In this paper, we approach the above issues through a non-cooperative game, focusing on a statistical analysis task called \emph{linear regression}.
+In this paper, we approach the above issues through a non-cooperative game, focusing on the basic statistical analysis task of \emph{linear regression}.
 We consider the following formal setting.
-A set of individuals $i\in \{1,\ldots,n\}$ participate in an experiment, in which they are about to disclose to a data analyst a private variable $y_i\in \R$--e.g., the answer to a survey or the outcome of a medical test.
-Each individual $i$ is associated with a feature vector $\xb_i\in \R^\ndim$, capturing public information such as, e.g., age, gender, etc. The analyst wishes to perform \emph{linear regression} over the data, i.e., compute a vector $\betab\in \R^\ndim$ such that:
+A set of individuals $i\in \{1,\ldots,n\}$ participate in an experiment in which they are asked to provide data to an analyst.
+Each individual $i$ is associated with a feature vector $\xb_i\in \R^\ndim$, capturing public information such as age, gender, etc., and possesses a private variable $y_i\in \R$---e.g., the true answer to a survey, the outcome of a medical test, or how much they like a product.
+The analyst wishes to perform linear regression over the data, i.e., compute a vector $\betab\in \R^\ndim$ such that: